tatianaacostag/DevelopersDoc_site/content/en/docs/_index.md

 We are integrated with all processing networks, which can increase your approval rate by up to 5%.

 ## How does PayU work?
+To understand how PayU processes, it is important to understand two main concepts:

+* Order: an order in PayU is defined as the set of movements related to an online payment.
+* Transaction: any movement related to an order such as charges, retries, refunds, disputes, etc.

+The following image illustrates these concepts.

+_Insertar imagen acá_

+According to the image above, an _Order_ can be interpreted as the set of steps from the beginning to the end, and the _Transaction_ are interpreted as a step.

+## How to start using PayU?
 When you want to integrate your commerce with PayU services and tools, you need to consider the following steps.

 ### 1. Create a PayU account